Reparixin in Patients With Myelofibrosis Myeloproliferative Neoplasms Research Consortium (MPN-RC 120)

 Inclusion Criteria:

-• Able to voluntarily sign the ICF
+• Willing to voluntarily sign the ICF

 • Be refractory/resistant to or intolerant of/inappropriate for JAKi therapy asdefined by at least one of the following:

-• Treatment for ≥ 3 months with inadequate efficacy as demonstrated by persistentpalpable splenomegaly ≥ 5cm or symptoms related to splenomegaly.
+• Treatment for ≥ 3 months with inadequate efficacy as demonstrated by persistentpalpable splenomegaly ≥ 5cm or symptoms related to splenomegaly,

 • Treatment for ≥ 28 days complicated by either:

-• Development of a red blood cell transfusion requirement (at least 2units/month for 2 months)
+• Development of a red blood cell transfusion requirement (at least 2 units/monthfor 2 months)

 • In the Investigator's judgment, are not candidates for available approved JAKi